benthepoet/mithril-graphql/README.md

 # mithril-graphql
-This module provides a lightweight GraphQL client for the Mithril framework.
-The client servers as a wrapper around Mithril's `m.request` function.
+A lightweight GraphQL client for the Mithril framework.

 ## Usage
 This module is best utilized with Babel (ES2015+) or CoffeeScript as they both support multiline strings.